jazzband/django-sortedm2m/README.rst

 Requirements
 ============

 **django-sortedm2m** runs on Python 2.7, 3.4 and up.
 PyPy is supported as well.
-Django 1.11 is required.
+Django 1.11 to 2.2 is supported.

 Usage
 =====